Q: How does a central vacuum system work?

 Q: What are the frequent terms used in referring to a central vacuum?

-A: Central vacuum system, whole house vacuum, ducted vacuum system, in wall vacuum system, built in vacuum.
+A: Central vacuum system, central vac, whole house vacuum, ducted vacuum system, in wall vacuum system, built in vacuum.

 Q: Why should I install a central vacuum?